Short answer

 Bloomerang

 A donor-retention-focused CRM with a 30-day trial.
 No free tier after the trial period.
 Pricing scales with constituent records.
+Bloomerang lists grant tracking among CRM features, but not restricted fund compliance or full post-award grant lifecycle management.

 Pros

-- ✓ Strong donor retention analytics — the platform's primary differentiator
+- ✓ Strong donor retention analytics, the platform's primary differentiator

 - ✓ Clean, modern interface with structured onboarding